cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 ## Results

 For this project I use TSQL joins, delete and update clauses, case statements, aggregate functions, window functions, and bulk insert to ingest, clean and explore data to discover, and answer research questions within a Microsoft SQL Server database hosting the SPARCS2019 Hospital Discharge dataset.
-Tableau is used to visualize findings from the analysis.
+Tableau is used to visualize findings from the analysis, and build a final report.